 Your baby is now roughly the size of a pineapple.

 It is now about time for your little one to position itself head-down ready for the birth.
-Braxton Hicks contractions will help the baby to "drop" into position before the birth.
+Prodromal contractions will help it to drop further down before labour starts.

 You may sometimes feel Braxton Hicks contractions as a pulling sensation in your back and pelvis.
 These contractions help drop your baby lower into the pelvis.
 As a result, your bump may change in shape.
 This change of position has a big benefit for you – you will be able to breathe a little more easily.
 However, pressure on the bladder can increase (although you've probably got used to that by now,or have you?!).